ssec/sift/doc/source/INSTALLATION-mtgsift.rst

 To get SIFT in a Conda environment you can choose from two packages.

-The first one - *sift* - installs the software ready to be run.
+The first one - *uwsift* - installs the software ready to be run.
 It is intended for "end" users of the software who are not interested in developing it.

-The other package - *sift-devel-deps* - actually doesn't even provide SIFT but only makes sure, that the dependencies necessary to develop and package it are installed.
+The other package - *uwsift-devel-deps* - actually doesn't even provide SIFT but only makes sure, that the dependencies necessary to develop and package it are installed.
 SIFT itself must be provided as source tree e.g. by cloning from its Git repository or by extracting it from a tarball.

-There is a third Conda package - *sift-deps*.
+There is a third Conda package - *uwsift-deps*.
 It is not meant to be installed directly but it is pulled automatically when one of the other ones is installed to provide their common dependencies.